vruetten/toubkal-ecolodge/pages/pages-root-folder/index.md

   text: 'Located in the heart of the valley, come here for a perfect escape and experience a life in nature like never before.'

 widget2:
+  title: "Traditional food"
+  url: '/food/'
+  image: patio_food.jpg
+  text: 'Enjoy sumptuous traditional Berber dishes prepared with fresh ingredients sourced from local farmers and local markets, which will leave your palate satisfied.'

+widget3:
   title: "Activities"
   url: '/activities/'
-  text: 'In search of extreme experiences or replenishing moments amongst nature?
-We cater the activities to you and your families desire.
-Enjoy of full day trek, a guided hikes or enjoy a ballade with mules.
+  text: 'Enjoy of full day trek, a guided hikes or a relaxed ballade with mules.
   Read feedback from our guests to get a real sense of what lies ahead.'
   image: raw.jpg

-widget3:
-  title: "Find us"
-  url: '/location/'
-  image: patio.jpg
-  text: 'Enjoy sumptuous traditional Berber dishes prepared with fresh ingredients sourced from local farmers and local markets, which will leave your palate satisfied.'
 #
 # Use the call for action to show a button on the frontpage
 #